HTsandaruvan/text-sentiment-analysis-backend/README.md

 ✅ Communicates with a Flask ML API for text analysis.
 ✅ Role-based authentication (Admin/User).
 ✅ Admin can view all users’ sentiment history.
+✅ Admin can manage users and sentiment anlyzing.

 ---